-• Level 1: financial assets/liabilities measured directly on the basis of prices quoted in the active market.

-- Level 2: financial assets/liabilities measured on the basis of measurement techniques based on assumptions using data from an active market or market observations. - Level 3: financial assets/liabilities measured on the basis of measurement techniques commonly used by the market players, the assumptions of which are not based on data from an active market.
+- Level 1: financial assets/liabilities measured directly on the basis of prices quoted in the active market. - Level 2: financial assets/liabilities measured on the basis of measurement techniques based on assumptions using data from an active market or market observations. - Level 3: financial assets/liabilities measured on the basis of measurement techniques commonly used by the market players, the assumptions of which are not based on data from an active market.

-The Bank verifies on a monthly basis whether any changes occurred to the quality of the input data used for individual measurement techniques and determines the reasons therefor and their impact on the fair value calculation for the financial assets/liabilities item.
+The Group verifies on a monthly basis whether any changes occurred to the quality of the input data used for individual measurement techniques and determines the reasons therefor and their impact on the fair value calculation for the financial assets/liabilities item.
 Each identified case is reviewed individually.
-Following detailed analyses, the Bank takes a decision whether its identification entails any changes to the approach for fair value measurement or not.
+Following detailed analyses, the Group takes a decision whether its identification entails any changes to the approach for fair value measurement or not.

-In justified circumstances, the Bank decides to make changes to the fair value measurement methodology and their effective date construed as the circumstances change date.
-Then, it assesses the impact of changes on the classification to the individual categories of the fair value measurement hierarchy.
+In justified circumstances, the Group decides to make changes to the fair value measurement methodology and their effective date construed as the circumstances change date.
+Then, it assesses the impact of changes on the classification to the individual categories of the fair value measurement

+Consolidated statement of comprehensive income Consolidated statement of financial position Consolidated statement of changes in equity hierarchy.
 Any amendments to the measurement methodology and their rationale are subject to detailed disclosures in a separate note to the financial statements.